What are neurodegenerative diseases?

 What levels of medical care do we do?

 At the clinical level we can differentiate two levels of care: outpatient and hospitalization.
 In outpatient clinics, patients with diverse pathologies who need a diagnosis, treatment and specific follow-up of their disease are given service.
-A large majority of patients participating in our unit come from outpatient clinics of the Hospital Universitari General de Catalunya (HUGC), the Hospital Sant Joan de Deu in Manresa (HSJD) or other collaborating centers.
+A large majority of patients participating in our unit come from outpatient clinics of the Hospital Universitari General de Catalunya (HUGC), San Rafael Hospital or other collaborating centers.
 In the area of hospitalization we give support to those patients that require a quick and specific diagnosis or treatment, which due to its characteristics make it unfeasible to be able to organize it at the ambulatory level.

 How to visit in our unit?